Blasphemy law in Iran: Selected cases

 In October 2006, Ayatollah Hossein Kazemeyni Boroujerdi, a senior Shia cleric who advocates the separation of religion and state, and a number of his followers were arrested and imprisoned after clashes with riot police.
 He and seventeen of his followers were initially sentenced to death, but the death sentences were later withdrawn.
 In August 2007, he was sentenced to one year in prison in Tehran followed by another ten years in prison in another part of the country.

 In 2002, Hashem Aghajari, a member of the Shia majority, a history professor, and a veteran who lost a leg in 1980-88 war against Iraq, gave a speech in which he called for political reforms.
 The authorities arrested Aghajari, charged him with blasphemy, and jailed him.
 A court convicted Aghajari, and made death the penalty.
 In June 2004, the Supreme Court substituted a charge of "insulting religious values" for the blasphemy charge, and imposed a jail term of three years among other penalties.
 Aghajari was released on bail on 31 July 2004.

 In 1999, Iran put on trial for “insulting the Prophet, his descendants, and the Ayatollah Khomeini,” and for other charges, Abdollah Nouri, the former Minister of the Interior in the Rafsanjani and Khatami cabinets.
 In 1999, Nouri was the publisher of a daily newspaper that discussed the limits on the Supreme Leader's powers, the rights of unorthodox clerics and groups to air their views, the right of women to divorce, and whether laughing and clapping were un-Islamic.
 On 27 November 1999, the Special Court for the Clergy found Nouri guilty, and sentenced him to five years' imprisonment and a fine.
 Nouri was released on 5 November 2002.

 In 1988, in the United Kingdom, Salman Rushdie published The Satanic Verses, a novel.
 Muslims in the United Kingdom accused Rushdie of blasphemy.
 Some Muslims called upon the Crown to prosecute Rushdie but it did not.
 On 14 February 1989, the Ayatollah Khomeini of Iran issued a fatwa which called for Muslims to kill Rushdie and all publishers of The Satanic Verses.
 In 1991, Hitoshi Igarashi, the novel's Japanese translator was stabbed to death.
 Shortly afterward, the Italian translator was stabbed but survived.
 In 1993, the Norwegian publisher of the book was injured in a gun attack.

 Iranian journalist Mohammad Mosaed, who "reported extensively on government corruption, embezzlement, economic sanctions, labour and popular protests", was sentenced to four years and nine months in prison in 2021.

+In 2023, two men in Iran were executed for blasphemy.
+The two men, Yousef Mehrad and Sadrollah Fazeli-Zare reportedly ran several online accounts dedicated to spreading atheism.
+The pair were first arrested in 2020 for running an account on Telegram.
+The two were then convicted in 2021 on multiple charges of blasphemy and sentenced to death.